textileio/papers/draft.md

 : An Event containing a mapping of Log IDs to Key Sets, which can be used to join a Thread.
 Threads backed by an ACL ([@sec:AccessControl]) will also include the current ACL for the Thread in an Invite.
-This enables Peers to invite others to only read or follow a Thread, instead of becoming a full-on collaborator (i.e., a new Log Writer).
+This enables Peers to invite others to only read or follow a Thread, instead of becoming a new Log Writer.
+Invites are sent directly to invitees, and added to a Log as a "regular" Event.

 Key Set
 : A set of keys for a Log.
 Depending on the context, a Key Set